tezos/tezos-mirror/docs/developer/contributing.rst

   a problem in the code : "This operation is wrong.
 Please fix it." and "Doing this operation might result in an error, can you please review it?".
 The first one implies you made an error (confrontational), and you should fix it (authority).
-The second suggest to review the code because there might be a mistake.
-Despite the message being the same, the recipient might have a different reactions to it and impact on the quality of this work.
+The second suggests to review the code because there might be a mistake.
+Despite the message being the same, the recipient might have a different reaction to it and impact on the quality of this work.
 This general remark is valid for any comment.

 .. _merge_bot: